Wadi Fira (region): Geography

 The province borders Borkou Region, Ennedi-Ouest Region and Ennedi-Est Region to the north, Sudan to the east, Ouaddaï Region to the south, and Batha Region to the west.
-The terrain is savannah merging into the Sahara Desert in the north, and rising to the east.
+The terrain is savanna, merging into the Sahara Desert in the north, and rising to the east.

 Settlements

 Biltine is the province's capital; other major settlements include Guéréda, Iriba and Matadjana.

 Demographics

 As per the 2009 Chadian census, Wadi Fira's population is 508,383.
 The main ethnolinguistic groups are the Amdang, Baggara (generally speakers of Chadian Arabic), Maba, Mararit, Tama and Zaghawa.

 Subdivisions

 The province of Wadi Fira is divided into three departments, each listed with the name of its capital or main town (chef-lieu in French) and a list of sub-prefectures (sous-préfectures).